PipedreamHQ/pipedream/docs/docs/pricing/README.md

 On the Developer tier, your workflow code is public by default to encourage [sharing](/workflows/managing/#sharing-workflows). **Your workflow data, and the values of step parameters, remain private**.
 You can [make your workflow code private](/workflows/managing/#workflow-visibility) at any time.
 [Read more here](/public-workflows/).

+**To run any number of invocations, for any amount of time, [upgrade to the Professional tier](https://pipedream.com/pricing)**.

 ## Professional Tier

 The Professional tier includes all the features of the Developer tier.
-On the Professional tier,

-The Professional tier also comes with the following benefits:
+It also comes with the following benefits:

 - **You can run any number of invocations, for any amount of compute time**.
 - [Email Support](https://pipedream.com/support)
 - All workflow code is **private** by default

+Pipedream will be adding more features to the Professional tier over time.

+### Upgrading to the Professional Tier

+You can upgrade to the Professional Tier from your [Billing and Usage Settings](https://pipedream.com/settings/billing).

 ### Professional Tier Pricing

-Invocations on the Professional tier are priced at **\$0.0001 per invocation, with a minimum monthly charge of \$10/month**.
+Invocations on the Professional tier are priced at **\${{$site.themeConfig.PRICE_PER_INVOCATION}} per invocation, with a minimum monthly charge of \$10/month**.
 In other words, when you upgrade to the Professional tier, you pay \$10 per month for an initial set of 100,000 invocations.
-If you use more than 100,000 invocations during that month, you'll be billed for \$0.0001 for each extra invocation.
+If you use more than 100,000 invocations during that month, you'll be billed for \${{$site.themeConfig.PRICE_PER_INVOCATION}} for each extra invocation.

-For example, if you
+For example, if you run 300,000 invocations during a given [billing period](#billing-period) (roughly one month), you'll be charged a total of \$30:

+- \$10 for the minimum monthly charge (yields 100,000 [base invocations](#base-invocations-quota)), paid at the start of your billing period.
+- \$20 for the 200,000 [additional billable invocations](#additional-billable-invocations), paid at the start of the next billing period.

+See [when we invoice](#when-am-i-invoiced-billed-for-paid-plans) for more information on your billing schedule.

 ## Team / Enterprise Tiers